OAfrica was founded by Lisa Lovatt-Smith in October 2002.

 (2) Tracing and reunification—reuniting children with their own families or within foster care families

-In addition to our headquarters in Ghana, today OAfrica has offies registered in France, Germany, Italy, Spain, Switzerland, UK and the United States, all sharing the similar goal of raising awareness and funding the important initiatives being implemented in Ghana.
+In addition to our headquarters in Ghana, today OAfrica has offices registered in France, Germany, Italy, Spain, Switzerland, UK and the United States, all sharing the common goal of raising awareness and funding the important initiatives being implemented in Ghana.